Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid Help Center](http://help.ecwid.com "Ecwid Help")

 == Changelog ==
+= 7.0.4 - Jul 15, 2025 =
+- Improved compatibility with the Jetpack plugin to ensure storefront scripts load correctly when 'Defer Non-Essential JavaScript' is enabled.
+- Applied minor fixes and general improvements for better performance and stability.

 = 7.0.3 - Jun 24, 2025 =
 - Internal improvements and minor fixes for Gutenberg ecommerce blocks.